Madhav2108/PUBG-TOURNAMNET-PAGE/README.md

 # PUBG-TOURNAMNET-PAGE
   PUBG tournament website wehere user can select there slot for match

- TO DO
- :NEW UI FORMATION
- :LOGIN DATA BASE CONNECTION
- :PANNALS FORMATION
- :USER OTP GENRATER API
- :PUBG ROOM ID SELECTER